 Regardless, I typed quickly with few errors on the 10FastFingers typing test.
 I notched 72 words per minute with 97.6 percent accuracy.
 My best score on the 2016 MacBook Pro was 75 wpm but I made more errors, resulting in 93.8 percent accuracy.

-A teardown by iFixit of the new MacBook Pro keyboard has discovered that Apple has employed a thin rubberized layer of silicone under its keycaps.
-This should prevent dust from getting into the keys and reduce the risk of sticky keys, but I'll be using the new MacBook Pro for a month and will report back my findings.
+A teardown byiFixitof the new MacBook Pro keyboard has discovered that Apple has employed a thin rubberized layer of silicone under its keycaps.
+This should prevent dust from getting into the keys and reduce the risk of sticky keys.
+Asubsequent leak of Apple support documentsseem to confirm that the new keyboards feature a thin, rubberized membrane layer under the keycaps.

 Display: TrueTone makes a difference